The Average Business Loan Rates in 2025: What To Expect

 Although it might sometimes seem complicated, the way rates work is actually relatively simple.
 By definition, the interest rate is the percentage of the loan you’ll have to pay back on top of the principal.

-Here’s the breakdown of the average business loan rates by loan type for 2024:
+Here’s the breakdown of the average business loan rates for 2025:

 Factors Affecting Loan Rates

-A number of factors affect the business loan rate.
-Here are a few of the most common:
+Here are a few of the most common factors here:

 Business Loan Type